Shutterstock used to be the best microstock agency. Find out what has changed and what to expect in the future.

 These new levels are based on the number of times your content is licensed rather than your lifetime earnings.
 All contributors reset to level 1 for both images and videos every year on January 1st.
 There are separate levels for images and for videos, and you graduate through them independently based on your download count in each category.

 What does all of this mean for us?
-Almost every sale is now making a photographer earn a mere $0.1 (TEN CENTS).
-Even photographers who sell thousands of photos per month will start every year, on January 1st, from the lowest level, and they will then be able to earn more.
-But still, we are talking of about $0.17 of commissions per sale.
+Almost every sale now makes a photographer earn a mere $0.1 (TEN CENTS).
+Even photographers who sell thousands of photos per month will start every year, on January 1st, from the lowest level, and they will then earn more.
+But still, we are talking about $0.17 of commissions per sale.

 Why so much criticism?